The Benefits of Compression Socks for Running

 The theory behind the performance benefits is that graduated compression increases oxygen delivery to the muscles, improves blood circulation to the heart and speeds the removal of lactic acid.
-According to The Science of Running, another theory is that compression socks may decrease muscle vibration caused by impact.
+According to "The Science of Running," another theory is that compression socks may decrease muscle vibration caused by impact.
 It’s possible this decreased vibration can lessen the soreness most runners experience as well as improve leg power.

-If you’d like to try compression socks for yourself, Ames Walker has an extensive collection of compression socks and other products that may enhance athletic performance.
+If you’d like to try compression socks for running to experience the benefits for yourself, Ames Walker has an extensive collection of socks and other products that may enhance athletic performance.

-Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
-She’s been working in the medical device industry over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.
+Kaki Zell - Vice President of Sales, Marketing, eCommerce at Legs-4-Life LLC Kaki holds a Bachelor of Science degree in Business Administration and Management from Virginia Polytechnic Institute and State University.
+She’s been working in the medical device industry for over 11 years and currently serves on the Board of Directors for the Greensboro Science Center.

-Written January 2015 | Page last updated August 2021
+Written January 2015 | Page last updated May 2022

 Irish Times.
 “Why Socks Could Be Key for Marathon Runners” https://www.irishtimes.com/life-and-style/health-family/fitness/why-socks-could-bekey-for-marathon-runners-1.3665332